Xilinx/Vitis_Libraries/data_analytics/docs/src/guide_L3/data_engine/get_start.rst

     // give the schema to the scan description sd_q1.schema = schema;

-Secondly, you may want to specify which columns that you want to calculate the hash value by
+Second, you migth want to specify which columns that you want to calculate the hash value by:

 .. code-block:: cpp